Buddy Miles: 1990s: Tours and remembering Hendrix

-Miles was also seen in the Hendrix-family-owned official video release, The Making of Electric Ladyland on Rhino Records.
-The video featured interviews with the majority of players who were involved in recording the legendary Hendrix album.
+Miles was also seen in the Hendrix-family owned official video release, The Making of Electric Ladyland on Rhino Records.
+The video featured interviews with the majority of players who were involved in recording the album.
 The video includes footage of Miles playing his drum tracks in the studio against the original multi-track recordings of Hendrix.
 In 1999, Miles performed on the late Bruce Cameron's album, Midnight Daydream, which included other Hendrix alumni Billy Cox, Mitch Mitchell, Jack Bruce, and others.

 2000s: Final albums and unreleased songs

 In 2000, Miles and Leach collaborated with Stevie Ray Vaughan's "Double Trouble" rhythm section, creating the Buddy Miles Blues Berries album which featured Rocky Athas of Black Oak Arkansas.
-This lineup also contributed a spirited version of Jimi Hendrix's "Wind Cries Mary" on the Blue Haze, Songs of Jimi Hendrix album in 2001.
+This lineup also contributed a cover of Hendrix's "Wind Cries Mary" on the Blue Haze, Songs of Jimi Hendrix album in 2001.
 In addition, Miles also composed and recorded many songs with this new version of the Buddy Miles Express that are yet to be released.
-It was Miles' most enduring live band.
-In fact, this touring lineup continued for six years with the same members.
+It was Miles' most enduring live band, with the touring lineup continuing for six years with the same members.

-The band continued on with Miles and Leach and a host of other players until Buddy's passing.
+The band continued on with Miles and Leach and a host of other players until Miles's passing.
 The Miles/Leach duo, along with sax man Patrick Gage and bassist Dave Blackerby, also released the Buddy Miles Express' final album, Road to Sturgis, a benefit CD for the Children's Craniofacial Foundation.
 Miles and Leach continued writing new but unreleased music until just days before Miles' passing.

-In May of 2004, Buddy Miles recorded drums and sang on original music written and produced by John "Kevin" King, known now the world over as "Johnny King and Friends," at Mark Van Allen's Music Farm Studios just outside of Stone Mountain, Georgia.
-King created a concept album with what started out as a five-song demo but turned out to be a sixteen-song album spanning multiple musical genres and of all things, love is the concept revealed.
-Buddy Miles was hired to professionally record drums on ten of King's original songs.
-Buddy also sang on three originals and concluded with a captivating tribute to an old friend, the legendary Jimi Hendrix.
-It's Johnny's slide and Buddy's voice on "Angel" written by Hendrix, which may make you cry, the cry of love.
-These original songs also included Grammy Award winners Vassar Clements on fiddle and Kofi Burbridge on flute, locking into history the first and only time these performers recorded original music together.